Community Impact

 Agricultural

-MWCD lands are leased for various agricultural operations, including primarily, production based leases in the Mohawk and Wills Creek reservoir areas encompassing over 1,300 acres, as well as over 400 acres in primarily cash rent leases at four additional reservoirs - Beach City, Charles Mill, Pleasant Hill, and Tappan.
-An active member of the Farm Bureau, the MWCD supports agricultural programs in the watershed.
-Flood-reduction efforts allow land to be profitably farmed that would regularly be threatened with high water in the watershed.
+Production based agricultural leases in the Mohawk and Wills Creek reservoir areas encompass over 1,300 acres, and there are over 400 acres in primarily cash rent leases at four additional reservoirs—Beach City, Charles Mill, Pleasant Hill, and Tappan.

 Forestry Operations